If you want to go further than just using free 3D models and learn how to sculpt realistic anatomy in ZBrush, this is the tutorial for you.

 Before I start the sculpting process, I do my best to paint all the skeleton landmarks that are seen on the human body.
 It allows me to keep a better track of the shapes and proportions.
 You can paint on your model in ZBrush by following these steps:

 - Firstly, fill it with white colour by selecting white on your palette on the left, going to Colour in the top menu and selecting Fill Object.
-Make sure that your RGB Channel is turned on before this.
+Make sure that your RGB Channel is turned on.

 - Select your Standard brush and uncheck the ZADD above the Intensity slider, while keeping RGB turned on.
 This will ensure your Standard brush only paints the desired colour, without impacting on the surface of the mesh.